Michael Medvecky, MD

-Michael Medvecky, MD, chief of Yale Medicine Sports Medicine, is an orthopaedic surgeon who specializes in athletic injuries, especially to the knee and shoulder.
-He treats adults and adolscents who injure themselves in high-level competition, as well as “weekend warriors.”
-He is an active member of the Department of Orthopaedics & Rehabilitation’s coverage of Yale-New Haven Hospital’s Level 1 Trauma Center, where he helps care for people with multiple traumatic injuries.
+Michael Medvecky, MD, is an orthopaedic surgeon who specializes in athletic injuries, especially to the knee and shoulder.
+He treats adults and adolescents who injure themselves in high-level competition, as well as “weekend warriors.”
+He is also an active member of the Department of Orthopaedics’s coverage of Yale New Haven Hospital’s Level 1 Trauma Center, where he helps care for people with severe or multiple traumatic injuries.

 Orthopaedics has changed significantly even in the past five years, says Dr. Medvecky.
 Depending on the situation, he draws upon the latest approaches to both arthroscopic (minimally invasive) and traditional surgery—and also uses nonsurgical techniques—to treat ligament, meniscus and articular cartilage injuries.

 But he believes the first step in making a good diagnosis is to listen to the patient.
 “I personally learn so much from my patients,” says Dr. Medvecky.
 “In medicine and surgery, probably 80 to 90 percent of what the diagnosis is, they’re going to tell you.
 And then it’s matching up your physical examination with their story and deciding upon the need for further testing or imaging to assist in the confirmation of the diagnosis.”